photoprism/photoprism-docs/docs/getting-started/troubleshooting/performance.md

 The instructions for these migrations were provided by a contributor and are not part of the original software distribution.
 As such, they have not been officially released, recommended, or extensively tested by us.

 If this is the case, please make sure that your migrated database schema matches that of a [fresh, non-migrated installation](../../developer-guide/database/index.md) .
 It may help to [run the migrations manually](../advanced/migrations/index.md) in a terminal using the *migrations* subcommands.
-However, this does not guarantee that all issues such as missing indexing are resolved.
+However, this does not guarantee that all issues such as missing indexes are resolved.

 [View Database Schema ›](../../developer-guide/database/index.md)